 Hastings Watson was the first man to score a half-century for Glamorgan, with his feat coming against Surrey at the Oval in 1889.

 Hastings was the son of the Rev. William Watson of Louth in Lincolnshire.
-As a teenager, he had moved to Cardiff where he set up a business importing timber.
-His business quickly went from strength to strength, with his main customers being the ever-expanding collieries in the South Wales valleys who were seeking pit props, as well as the plethora of railway companies who were seeking material to use as sleepers.
+As a teenager, he had moved to Cardiff to join the timber-importing buisness set up by his Irish-born grandfather William Jonas Watson in 1826.
+The business had quickly gone from strength to strength, with their main customers being the ever-expanding collieries in the South Wales valleys who were seeking pit props, as well as the plethora of railway companies who were seeking material to use as sleepers.

 He played initially for Cardiff CC, before moving to live in Llandaff and appearing for Fairwater CC, where he rubbed shoulders with other well-to-do young gentlemen with business interests in Cardiff Docks.
 His success with both bat and ball in club cricket led to his selection for Glamorgan’s London tour in 1889.